Facts about pontypridd

 Pontypridd Museum

 Balises :WelshPontypridd WalesOld Bridge, PontypriddWilliam Edwards Bridge Discover all the information you need to plan your visit to Pontypridd Museum.
-Enter your email address to subscribe and receive museum news.
+Up until that time the town had been known as Newbridge.
 Address: Pontypridd, CF37 4PDTelephone: 01443 490490Email: ynysangharadwar.
 There are three .The Pontypridd Town website the premier website for shopping, tourism, attractions, news, what's on and things to do in the Pontypridd area and a sigificant source of information .The National Lido of Wales, Lido Ponty, is in the heart of historic Pontypridd, where the Welsh National anthem was written and Sir Tom Jones began his crooning.Balises :WelshPontypridd HistoryPontypridd University of South WalesTaff Street

 Brown Lenox & Co Ltd

+The Eisteddfod is based on almost 850 years of tradition and is held during the first week of August every year and travels around Wales visiting a different area every year.About National Eisteddfod Genedlaethol 2024 August at Pontypridd.
 The Rhondda Cynon Taf National Eisteddfod will be held in Ynysangharad Park and around the town of Pontypridd from 3-10 August .ukThe people behind the names in a Pontypridd churchyardwalesonline.
 The bridge was built by William Edwards and was completed in .
-07825 463685 ©2021 by Janet's Pontypridd.
 Monday : Closed.

 Explore history, contribute your thoughts, and discover sustainability and biodiversity.Pontypridd CF37 4PE.Balises :WelshPontypridd Wales